ailohq/lazybones-dropwizard-turbo/README.md

  * dependency injection - use Guice auto config to avoid boilerplate code.
  * containerised deployment - Docker or Heroku containers: single port and ENV variables available during runtime only
  * continuous delivery - application version is not hardcoded but passed in at build time via gradle property: `-Papp_version`
- * Java8 - uses lambdas and Java8 module will be added in the future
+ * Java8 - lambdas, Optional and LocalDate.

 ## Usage
 Install lazybones using [gvm](http://gvmtool.net/)